forestgrape/coronavirus/index.md

 * Small Aerosol <-> Large Aerosol (in dry air equilibrium tends to the left, in humid to the right)

-The larger tend to fall to the ground since their movement is driven more by gravity (e.g. described in [tellier](#tellier)).
+The larger tend to fall to the ground since their movement is driven more by gravity (described for example in [tellier](#tellier)).

 Infectious aerosols can get into the air from the lower or upper respiratory tract through breathing, coughing or speaking (section [exhaling particles](#particles-spreading).
 Remark: Viral load in the upper respiratory tract can be attributed to [depositions](#particles-deposition) of viruses upon exhalation.
 This is exploited for Covid-19 swab tests in the pharynx.